WiiZARDD/CoD_Maya_Tools_Working/README.md

 	<tr>

 <p align="center">
-After scrolling around, I had realized COD Maya Tools wasn't working.
+After scrolling around, I realized, COD Maya Tools wasn't working.
 At all.
-MODME had tried to create a recreation of the plugin but it's just not the same.
+MODME tried to create their own recreation of the plugin but turned out to be a failure.
 Here I present to you, the working, & compiled sources for COD Maya Tools.
 (Tested Maya 2022)
   <p align="center">
-  USERSETUP.MEL FILE IS INCLUDED.
+  USERSETUP.MEL FILE IS INCLUDED..

 #  ‍